Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 ## How {{site.base_gateway}} routes requests in `traditional_compat` mode

-For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the routes that have been defined.
+For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the routes that are defined.
 We describe how the routing process works in `traditional_compat` mode, in a logical sense, below.
 The actual router implementation optimizes the process and caches results to